THE JOURNAL | WHAT'S ON

 Catch Oscar-nominated Rosamund Pike (Saltburn, Gone Girl) in Inter Alia, written by Olivier Award-winning playwright Suzie Miller, best known for Prima Facie.
 After a sold-out run at the National Theatre, this thought-provoking exploration of the elusive idea of “having it all” transfers to the West End’s Wyndham's Theatre this March.

 We've also teamed up on a special theatre and dining offer.
 Enjoy a 'Band A' ticket and a two-course meal with a glass of wine at Haymarket Hotel's Brumus Restaurant.
-Read more about this offer here.
+View full details here.

 Wyndham's Theatre, Charing Cross Rd, London WC2H 0DA